 Domestic and sexual violence can happen to anyone, regardless of age.
 It is important to recognize that such abuse can happen to older adults, as this population is among our most vulnerable.
-If you or someone you love needs help, please do not hesitate to call us at 724-836-1122 or 1-888-832-2272.
+If you or someone you love needs help, please do not hesitate to call us at 1-888-832-2272.

 Domestic Violence in Later Life

 Domestic, or intimate partner, violence is typically thought to be a problem for women of childbearing age.
 Unfortunately, little research has been done on the problem of domestic violence in later life.
 The bulk of the research has focused on elder abuse and neglect.
 Here’s what is known:

 • Older females experience higher rates of abuse than older males, even after accounting for their